 New Castle County Quaker Meetings

-New Castle County has only a handful of Quaker meetings now, though there a few older cemeteries left from earlier meetings.
-AS the modern Quakers still gather their meetings under their Quarterly Meeting structure, I have followed that pattern here.
+New Castle County has only a handful of Quaker meetings now, though there are a few older cemeteries left from earlier meetings.
+As the modern Quakers still gather their meetings under their Quarterly Meeting structure, I have followed that pattern here.

 Meetings of Concord Quarter